raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 };
 {% endhighlight %}

+### functional iterators

 We then went on to discuss how to use functional iterators to untangle concerns like this, and used taking the sum of a list as an example.
+A functional iterator is a stateful function that iterates over a data structure.
+Every time you call it, it returns the next element from the data structure.
+If and when it completes its traversal, it returns `undefined`.

+For example, here is a function that takes an array and returns a functional iterator over the array:

+{% highlight javascript %}
+function ArrayIterator (array) {
+  var index = 0;
+  return function() {
+    return array[index++];
+  };
+};
+{% endhighlight %}

+Iterators allow us to write (or refactor) functions to operate on iterators instead of data structures.
+That increases reuse.
+We can also write higher-order functions that operate directly on iterators such as mapping and selecting.
+That allows us to write lazy algorithms.

+### refactoring the tortoise and hare

-However, we never returned to refactor the Tortoise and Hare algorithm.
+In [the previous post](http://braythwayt.com/2013/02/15/turtles-and-iterators.js.html), we refactored other algorithms, but not the Tortoise and Hare.
 Let's do that now: We'll refactor it to use iterators instead of directly operate on linked lists.
 We'll add an `.iterator()` method to linked lists, and we'll rewrite our loop detector function to take an "iterable" instead of a list:

 {% highlight javascript %}
 LinkedList.prototype.iterator = function() {